apache/nuttx/configs/sure-pic32mx/README.txt

 ==========================

   NOTE:  You need a PICKit3 if you plan to use the MPLAB debugger!
-The PICKit2 can, however, still be used to load problems.
+The PICKit2 can, however, still be used to load programs.
 Instructions for the PICKit3 are similar.

   Intel Hex Forma Files: